 It is not just the preserve of the investigative journalist but can – and should – be used by reporters writing for local papers, magazines, the consumer and trade press and for online publications.
 Scraping for Journalism: A Guide for Collecting Data.
 Photo by Dan Nguyen/ProPublica Our Dollars for Docs news application lets readers search pharmaceutical company payments to doctors.

+Data Visualization Platform, Weave, Now Open Source.
 With more and more civic data becoming available and accessible, the challenge grows for policy makers and citizens to leverage that data for better decision-making.

 In the tradition of Inspired Mag’s huge lists, here goes a new one – all the blogs with cool data visualization eye candy in the same place!
 Enjoy and leave some comments with suggestions, questions and so on.
 2010-Narrative-InfoVis.pdf (application/pdf Object) 14 examples of data visualization on the web.
 Trend spotting A series of websites use APIs and scrape pages to spot and analyze trends: Fan page analytics – Facebook fan page analytics Zoofs – Most talked about YouTube videos on twitter Fflick – Most tweeted movie titles Politics Ushahidi – creates a dynamic map of the flood emergency and where help is needed after the Haiti earthquake.

 Dipity - Find, Create, and Embed Interactive Timelines.
 5 Tools for Online Journalism, Exploration and Visualization - ReadWriteCloud.
 In our last post on data journalism, we ran across a number of tools that would be helpful for anyone who is interested in how to make sense of data.